 In tune with Fiocruz’s social commitment, the Casa’s Museum of Life invites the public to learn about science, health, and technology through entertaining and innovative activities.
 Ongoing exhibits, interactive modules, theatrical plays, and a range of other experiences spark visitors’ curiosity about science and encourage the public to exercise citizenship by participating in the definition of public policies regarding science and health.
 The museum revolves around three topics: life as an object of knowledge, health as it relates to the quality of life, and human interventions into matters of life.

-Vice Director's Office of Institutional Management and Development
+Vice Director’s Office of Management and Institutional Development

 Nercilene Santos da Silva Monteiro

-Vice Director's Office of Research, Education and the Public Communication of Science
+Vice Director’s Office of Research and Education

 Magali Romero Sá